pythonkid2/DevOps-Practice/Notes/Devops-new/K8/Readme.md

 ## services

-cluster ip[ Basically using for internal communication ] node port [external to internal communication.
+cluster ip (Basically using for internal communication) node port (external to internal communication)
-Load Balancer
-Ingress
+Load Balancer (load balancer service accessing directly pod, externally accessing with url, more safe) Ingress (sending request to the service)